 - Focus strategically on recruiting minority pre-doctoral research fellows.

 - Have national impact on PhD education.

-Currently, the center is training five PhD students and two post-doctoral research fellows.
+Currently, the center is training four PhD students and two post-doctoral research fellows.
 The trainees are conducting cutting edge health services research focused on care for high cost, high needs patients; those with dementia; and the delivery of mental health services in primary care and community health centers.